Michael Rock (graphic designer)

-Michael Rock is an American graphic designer and recipient of the National Design Award.
+Michael Rock (born 1959) is an American graphic designer and recipient of the National Design Award.

 Biography

 Rock received his B.A. in Humanities from Union College in 1981, before going on to receive his M.F.A. in Graphic Design from the Rhode Island School of Design.

 In 1994, Rock, alongside designers Susan Sellers and Georgianna Stout, founded 2x4, a design firm based in New York City.

-He is currently the Director of the Graphic Architecture Project at Columbia University's Graduate School of Architecture, Planning and Preservation.
-He is also a member of the graphic design faculty at the Yale School of Art.
+Rock has previously held teaching positions at Columbia University's Graduate School of Architecture, Planning and Preservation, Yale School of Art, and Harvard Graduate School of Design.

+Writing

+In 1996 Rock published The Designer as Author, an influential essay examining the ideas of authorship, agency, and style in the context of graphic design.

+Rock is the editor and co-author of Multiple Signatures: On Designers, Authors, Readers and Users (New York: Rizzoli, 2013, ISBN 978-0847839735), a collection of interviews and essays covering topics related to graphic design, visual culture, and projects Rock designed at 2x4.
+The book includes contributions by Rem Koolhaas, Iwan Baan, Rick Poynor, Jan Van Toorn, Paul Elliman, Jean-François Lyotard, and Michael Speaks.

+He is frequent contributor to publications including The New York Times and Eye magazine.

 Recognition

 Rock is the recipient of the 1999 Rome Prize in Design, and in 2006, was awarded the National Design Award.

 As winner of the National Design Award, Rock was invited with other winners to the White House.
 Rock gained notoriety as one of the signers of a letter to the White House declining the invitation.
 Also signing the letter were co-winners Susan Sellers, Georgianna Stout, Paula Scher, and Stefan Sagmeister.